Medication & Prescriptions

 In some circumstances, a repeat prescription request will need to be authorised by a GP before a pharmacist can dispense, for example if this relates to a controlled drug or the prescription period has expired.

-For routine prescriptions, please allow 48 hours (or 2 working days) for appropriate safety checks, generating the prescription, signing and transferring this to the dispenser.
+For routine prescriptions, please allow 4 working days for appropriate safety checks, generating the prescription, signing and transferring this to the dispenser.
 Last minute requests place unhelpful demands on a stretched system.

 It is worth bearing in mind the following examples which can cause delays or refusals: